bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 You need, in order to get an anonymity here, you need another anonymous sub-protocol that gives you a slot assignment, because this is hard, those protocols in the literature do the various tricks that mostly are not great because they can fail in practice.
 So for example, what they often do is that you guess a slot randomly.
 Say we have a thousand slots available and there are users, and then every user guesses a random slot.
-And this kind of works in practice, but it's pretty annoying because now instead of running 3 ADC nets, we need to run a thousand 3C nets.
+And this kind of works in practice, but it's pretty annoying because now instead of running 3 DC-nets, we need to run a thousand DC-nets.
 So we need a lot more communication.
 And Moreover, even like with a thousand, it could be that Alice and Bob both select the same slot and then, let's say they both select slot N, then in slot N we would have not m1 or m2, but we actually would have m1 plus m2.
 And this is just not the result that we want.